xnl-h4ck3r/getSubsidiaries/README.md

 # getSubsidiaries

-Get list of subsidiaries for a selected company
+Get list of subsidiaries for a selected company.
+This is useful for recon of wide scope bug bounty targets.

 ## Requirements